vaishnavighyar/Covid_DataAnalysis/README.md

 1. 2.11% is the percent death rate as per total cases globally.
 2. Among all the continents, Europe faced the highest death count.
-3. The USA had the highest percent population infected at the rate of 8.93% by December 2020 and is predicted to reach the rate of 19.11% by the end of June 2021.
+3. The USA had the highest percentage of the population infected at the rate of 8.93% by December 2020 and is predicted to reach the rate of 19.11% by the end of June 2021.

 **Sources used**